 If your tie downs or rope come free or break, they also serve as a safety line, stopping your kayak from flying down the roadway.

-You’ve made a list of everything you’ll need to move your kayak: Check that the kayak is in the pickup truck and that it is properly secured.
+You’ve made a list of everything you’ll need to move your kayak: Check that the kayak is in the pickup truck and that it is adequately secured.

 But before you can cross anything off your to-do list, you need to know how to do it correctly.
 It’s crucial to think about transportation when purchasing a kayak.